nesi/pan_ip_switchtopology/Readme.md

-"html_directory": "/var/www/html",        //Base directory of the web server "html_network_directory": "pan/network",  //Directory in web directory, that we want to store html & pics "neato_base_filename": "pan_private_net", //Base name for files created by neato (they will have .html .dot etc added) "neato_keep_tmp_files": false             //Do we clean up after ourselves (Set to true for debugging) }
+"html_directory": "/var/www/html",        //Base directory of the web server "html_network_directory": "pan/network",  //Directory in web directory, that we want to store html & pics "neato_base_filename": "pan_private_net", //Base name for files created by neato (they will have .html .dot etc added) "neato_remove_tmp_files": false             //Do we clean up after ourselves (Set to false for debugging) }
 ```